-With a latest population of 589,141 according to Allcitypopulation, Boston was founded in 1630 by John Winthrop.
+With a latest population of 589,141, Boston was founded in 1630 by John Winthrop.
 The name goes back to a town in England that meant home to many Puritans like Winthrop.
 The foundation took place on a 317 hectare peninsula, which the Indians called “Shawmut” and which lay between the Charles River and Boston Harbor.
 Boston was initially called Trimountaine (“Three Mountains”) by the English.
 In the middle of the 19th century, the city was expanded by more than 1000 hectares by backfilling the shallow waters.
 The material for this came from the three hills of the peninsula and from the remains of the devastating fire of 1872.

 It was a fresh start on foreign territory and to this day New England is the most European part of the United States.
 Over time, Boston gained importance as the main seaport in New England.
 The stately houses with their characteristic architecture from the 17th and 18th centuries in the streets of Boston bear witness to this time.